Selina Kyle (Batman Returns): Reception

 Audiences at test screenings responded positively to Michelle Pfeiffer's performance, and the studio wanted to make it clear Catwoman survived, so two weeks before release the final shot of her was added to the film.
 Pfeiffer received universal critical acclaim for her performance, and is consistently referred to as the greatest portrayal of Catwoman of all time by critics and fans.
+She is also considered one of the best villains in the Batman film franchise, ranking #2 in lists by The Ringer and The Mary Sue, and in first place by Variety.
 Janet Maslin described her performance as "captivating... fierce, seductive", while Peter Travers wrote in Rolling Stone "Pfeiffer gives this feminist avenger a tough core of intelligence and wit; she's a classic dazzler".
 Premiere retrospectively lauded her performance: "Arguably the outstanding villain of the Tim Burton era, Michelle Pfeiffer's deadly kitten with a whip brought sex to the normally neutered franchise.
 Her stitched-together, black patent leather costume, based on a sketch of Burton's, remains the character's most iconic look.
 And Michelle Pfeiffer overcomes Batman Returns' heavy-handed feminist dialogue to deliver a growling, fierce performance."
+In 2023, IGN ranked Catwoman as the 3rd greatest film supervillain of all time.

 Todd McCarthy of Variety praised her performance: "Pfeiffer proves to be a very tasty Catwoman indeed."
 Entertainment Weekly's Owen Gleiberman wrote: "The runaway star here is Pfeiffer, whose performance is a sexy, comic triumph."
 Kenneth Turan of the Los Angeles Times praised Pfeiffer: "Michelle Pfeiffer’s stylish and funny performance as the frumpy Selina Kyle and her alter ego, the whip-cracking gender-bending Catwoman.
 The energy and pizazz Pfeiffer brings to the dual role is a pleasure."
+In 2023, Variety named Pfeiffer's Catwoman the second-greatest acting performance in a superhero film, arguing that it was deserving of an Academy Award nomination.